developer-note/developer-note.github.io/docs/java/bestpractices/defensive-coding/index.md

 - guarding against errors you don’t expect
 - cost of fixing the bug increases from stage to stage  ( Analysis and Design > Dev and Unit test > QA > Prod)
 - the sooner we find the bug, the better
+- two ways
+  - Reacting early
+  - Preventing

 # Validating Method Input

 ## Guard Clause

 - Errors should be identified as early as possible
-- place the Guard clauses at the very begining of the method
-- Fail Early
-  - React : guard clauses in method
-  - Prevent : guard clauses in constructors
+- guard clauses in methods and constructors
 - three options
   - Return early (return false or nothing)
   - Fail fast (throw exception)
   - alternative execution (showing a user friendly message)
+- Fail Early
+  - place the Guard clauses at the very begining of the method
+  - avoid unneccessary computations

 ## Validating null